Patternslib/Patterns/docs/developer/store.md

-# The Patterns storage utility
+# The Patterns storage utility API

 Patternslib includes a simple storage utility which you can use to store data for a pattern.
 The implementation is similar to the